 By Paul McAlary

--the most popular flooring choices are darker wood and porcelain tile that look like wood, and luxury vinyl in similar colors
+3- The most popular flooring choices are darker wood and porcelain tile that look like wood, and luxury vinyl in similar colors

-We do see exceptions but they are generally in rural areas that lag behind suburban design trends, and cities where contemporary and ultra-modern cabinetry is often used in high rises and condos.
+We do see exceptions, but they are generally in rural areas that lag behind suburban design trends, and cities where contemporary and ultra-modern cabinetry is often used in high rises and condos.

-While predicting bold kitchen style changes is a frequent topic in magazines and on DIY television programs, the “authorities” making these predictions generally have minimal experience and are less knowledgeable than anyone a home owner should consider working with on a kitchen remodel.
+While predicting bold kitchen style changes is a frequent topic in magazines and on DIY television programs, the “authorities” making these predictions generally have minimal experience and are less knowledgeable than anyone a homeowner should consider working with on a kitchen remodel.
 It’s also nearly a sure bet that their predictions are completely wrong year after year.